ELeeAstro/Exo-FMS_column_semigrey/README.md

 To compile enter 'make' in the main directory.
 To remove compiled code enter 'make clean'.

-This code performs various two-stream approaches (non-scattering) from the literature in a semi-grey context:
+This code performs various two-stream approaches from the literature in a semi-grey context:
 1. Isothermal layer approximation
 2. Toon et al. method
 3. Short Characteristics method
 4. Heng et al. method
 5. Neil Lewis' scattering code, following Pierrehumbert (2010)
 6. Mendonca et al. method (IN DEVELOPMENT)
+7. Two-stream DISORT version (w. modifications by Xianyu Tan)

 This emulates a single column inside the Exo-FMS GCM and is useful for testing and developing new techniques as they would perform inside a GCM setting.
 This is also useful to see differences in each method and their various approximations.